 Waste is sorted and processed via the appropriate channels.
 Last but not least, recycling bins can be found across the entire ski area, and the resort also has its own recycling facility.

-Many of the resort’s stakeholders are committed to eco-friendly measures and the use of local sources.
+Many economic actors of the resort are committed to eco-responsible actions and the use of short circuit.

 A committed resort

-Besides the measures taken on a daily basis, the Tourist Office of Avoriaz is continually strengthening its commitment.
+Besides the measures taken on a daily basis, the Avoriaz Tourist Office is becoming increasingly committed.

-In the interest of preserving our natural heritage, and because we are aware of the fragility of our surroundings, we have engaged with the Flocon Vert quality approach through the Mountain Riders association.
+In order to respect our natural heritage, and because we are aware of the fragility of the environment that surrounds us, we are committed through the label Flocon Vert via the association Mountain Riders.

-The identity of the Chablais region has been forged over thousands of years and reflects an outstanding geological, cultural and human heritage that has been recognised by UNESCO through the World Geopark label.
+The identity of the Chablais has been shaped over the millennia.
+This exceptional geological, cultural and human heritage has earned the territory recognition from UNESCO through the Geopark World label.

-The energy consumption of mountain areas is a major economic and ecological issue, for ski areas, housing and equipment, as well as tourist accommodation.
+The energy consumption of mountain areas is a major economic and ecological issue for ski resorts, housing, equipment and tourist accommodation.
 Avoriaz has been concerned about its environmental impact for several years

-This 100% local green energy supplies all of the resort’s facilities: the Tourist Office, the Aquariaz, the golf course and the squash & boulder room.
+This 100% local green energy supplies all of the resort’s facilities: the Tourist Office, the Aquariaz, the golf course and the squash & bloc room.

-Avoriaz 1800 was designed from the start to be pedestrian-friendly.
-This "no cars" concept marked the beginnings of this resort which continues to innovate for the environment.
+Avoriaz 1800 was designed with pedestrians in mind, in line with the "car-free" concept that marked the beginnings of this resort which continues to innovate to protect the environment.